nmwsharp/geometry-central/docs/docs/pointcloud/algorithms/heat_solver.md

 Given tangent vectors defined at one or more isolated source locations on a surface, extend transport the vectors across the entire domain according to parallel transport.
 Each point on the domain will take the value of the nearest source point.
 Note that the fast diffusion algorithm means the result is a slightly smoothed-out field.

+Despite operating on tangent-valued data, these routines work as expected even on a point cloud with inconsistent normal orientations.
+See [connection Laplacian](/pointcloud/geometry/#connection-laplacian) for more details.

 ??? func "`#!cpp PointData<Vector2> PointCloudHeatSolver::transportTangentVector(const Point& sourcePoint, const Vector2& sourceVector)`"

     Shorthand for the general version below when there is just one vector.